craigengland/craigengland/_posts/2016-03-04-my-basic-seo-strategy-for-west-coast-cranes.md

 3. Establish a content hierarchy
 4. Submit an XML Sitemap
 5. Create a user friendly 404 page
-6. Make use for free tools such as Google Webmaster Tools, Analytics and Adwords
+6. Make use for free tools such as Google Search Console, Google Analytics and Google Adwords